PO Box 9021, Wilmington, DE 19809, USA

 Scientific names in the second line.

-The numbers following the bird-names indicate the number of tours during which the species has been found (out of 17).
+The numbers in ( ) indicate the number of FONT tours during which the species has been found (out of 19).

 An excellent new book entitled "Hispaniola, a Photographic Journey through Island Biodiversity", by Eladio Fernandez, has just been published (by Harvard University Press, in 2007).